Battle of San Juan Hill: Aftermath

 Buffalo Soldiers who participated in the Spanish–American War at San Juan Hill.

-The Americans suffered over twice as many casualties as the Spaniards.
-The Spaniards fought to the knife, losing a third of their force in casualties, but yielding very few prisoners.
+The American suffered over twice as many casualties as the Spanish.
+The Spanish fought to the knife, losing a third of their force in casualties, but yielding very few prisoners.
 In view of the large number of U.S. casualties incurred from small-arms fire, the Army decided to update and modernize its small arms arsenal.
 The .45-70 and M1892 (Krag) Springfield rifles were quickly retired from service in favor of new Mauser-pattern .30-03 (later .30-06 Springfield) M1903 Springfield rifles, while the remaining .30 Army Gatling guns were replaced in 1909 by the M1909 Benét–Mercié machine gun.

 Lawton's division, which was supposed to have joined the fight early on July 1, 1898, did not arrive until noon the following day, on July 2, 1898, having encountered unexpectedly heavy resistance in the battle of El Caney.
 The Americans, aided by Cuban insurgents, immediately began the Siege of Santiago, which surrendered just over two weeks later, on July 17, 1898.
 Although Roosevelt and the Rough Riders achieved considerable fame with the victory, other soldiers fared less well.
 Ord never received recognition in the popular press of the day for his actions.
 The Army turned down requests for a medal for his heroism from his commanding officer and his commanding general.